ADHD

 What is Dopamine?

-Dopamine is a neurotransmitter that is responsible for many of our moods and compulsive behaviors.
-It helps us learn quickly and drives us to seek out pleasurable activities that make us feel good.
+Dopamine is a neurotransmitter that plays a key role in controlling our moods and compulsive, risky behaviors.
+It helps us learn quickly, and drives us to seek out pleasurable activities that make us feel good.
 When there is too much or too little dopamine, our motivation plummets and we feel depressed.

 How Dopamine Affects Our Behavior